micmejia/bible-dump/NKJV/Jeremiah/Jer 23.md

 I will set up shepherds over them who will feed them; and they shall fear no more, nor be dismayed, nor shall they be lacking," says the Lord.

 ###### 5
-"Behold, _the_ days are coming," says the Lord, "That I will raise to David a Branch of righteousness; A King shall reign and [^a]prosper, And execute [^b]judgment and righteousness in the [^c]earth.
+"Behold, _the_ days are coming," says the Lord, "That I will raise to David a Branch of righteousness; A King shall reign and prosper, And execute judgment and righteousness in the earth.

 ###### 6
-In His days Judah will be saved, And Israel will dwell safely; Now this _is_ His name by which He will be called: [^d]THE LORD OUR RIGHTEOUSNESS.
+In His days Judah will be saved, And Israel will dwell safely; Now this _is_ His name by which He will be called: THE LORD OUR RIGHTEOUSNESS.

 ###### 7
 "Therefore, behold, _the_ days are coming," says the Lord, "that they shall no longer say, 'As the Lord lives who brought up the children of Israel from the land of Egypt,'